ubc-library-rc/gis-spatial-stories/content/determining-output.md

 # Determining the output

-There are two main ways to share a spatial story: either as a static map or dynamic visual. **Static maps** tell a spatial story at a single scale.
-Static maps can be exported/stored/formatted as an image (.jpeg or .png), can be exported as a pdf, printed or embedded digitally into website or online publication.
+There are two main ways to share a spatial story: static maps or dynamic visuals. **Static maps** tell a spatial story at a single scale.
+Static maps can be exported as an image or PDF for print or digital publication.
 They can also be included in an academic paper, poster, or flyer. **Dynamic maps**, on the other hand, allow the user to interact with your spatial story.
-Dynamic display data in an interactive fashion, allowing viewers to pan around and zoom in and out to reveal more information at different scales.
+Dynamic maps display data in an interactive fashion, allowing viewers to pan, zoom, click, and scroll to reveal layered information at different scales.
 Learn more about the pros and cons of static vs. dynamic maps [here](https://www.line-45.com/post/static-maps-vs-interactive-maps-when-use-them).
 <!-- or [here](https://www.axismaps.com/guide/should-a-map-be-interactive). -->

 ## Keep in mind...
 In order to determine what output best suits your project and capacities, it's helpful to explore some examples.
 The following subpages introduce different kinds of static and dynamic maps.
-There is usually more than one way to create a desired output.
+Remember, there is usually more than one way to create a desired output.

 The final section of this workshop, **Assembling Resources**, will evaluate different software/tool options based on criteria such as accessability and learning curve.
-For now, focus on determining what the output format of your spatial story will be.As you go, keep in mind the following **Project Design** questions:
+For now, focus on determining what the output format of your spatial story will be.
+As you go, keep in mind the following **Project Design** questions:

  > - Who is your audience?
 Who is your spatial story for?
 To whom should it be legible?